rexco/tri/README.md

 _____ IEC98:1987 (unweighted / X-curve) ________

-Current measurement method: Measurments with this setting are in accordance with the valid turntable standard IEC 60098:1987, which references IEC61672 for the time weighting characteristic.
+Current measurement method.
+Measurments with this setting are in accordance with the valid turntable measurement standard IEC 60098:1987, which references IEC61672 for the time weighting characteristic.

 FREQUENCY weighting - turnover frequencies 20Hz (low-pass roll-off 18dB/oct) and 315Hz (high-pass roll-off of 12dB/oct)